wso2/cellery-samples/cells/hello-world/README.md

 Follow below instructions to build, run and push the hello world cell.

-1. Build the cellery image for hello world project by executing the cellery build command as shown below.
+1. Build the cell image for hello-world project by executing the `cellery build` command as shown below.
 Note `DOCKER_HUB_ORG` is your organization name in docker hub.
     ```
     $ cellery build hello-world.bal <DOCKER_HUB_ORG>/hello-world-cell:1.0.0
     Hello World Cell Built successfully.